Inside: Potty training tips to help your toddler with putting on pants and getting dressed themselves.

 1. Keep the clothing simple.

-You want to be sure when you're stepping into potty training, that your child has easy pants to push down.
-Now is the time to set aside the overalls (as adorable as they are), the zippered and button pants, the tights that cling to your girl's waist... you want easy-peezy waistbands to push down.
+You want to be sure when you step into potty training, that your child has easy pants to push down and that your toddler is okay with putting on the pants (some styles can be harder than others).
+Now is the time to set aside the overalls (as adorable as they may be), the zippered and button pants, the tights that cling to your girl's waist... you want easy-peezy waistband pants for a toddler to push down.

-Set your kiddo up for success with easy clothing to work with as a starting point.
+Set your child up for success with easy clothing to work with as a starting point.

 2. Be specific with language.